webteckie/keystonejs-stub/README.md

 the scope of this project.

 ## Usage
-1. Clone or download and add to project (npm coming soon)
+Install it:

+        npm install keystonejs-stub --save-dev

+Require it in your test spec:

+        keystoneStub = require('keystonejs-stub'),

-2. Follow the samples in the __tests__ folder
+Follow the samples in the __tests__ folder as a guide.

 ## Notes
 1. A good base set of DB data listings is important.